 Practicing safe sex, using condoms for protection, and having careful partner selection can prevent STDs.

-Our doctors will recommend treatment for people with HPV or cervical cancer.
+Our doctors at Fleur Women’s Health will recommend treatment for people with HPV or cervical cancer.
 Attending regular cervical smear test appointments is essential.